hotwired/turbo-site/_source/handbook/05_streams.md

 important to mount the `<turbo-stream-source>` as a descendant of the document's `<body>` element.

-Typical full page navigations driven by Turbo will result in the `<body>` being discarded and replaced with the resulting document.
+Typical full page navigations driven by Turbo will result in the `<body>` contents being discarded and replaced with the resulting document.
 It's the server's responsibility to ensure that the element is present on any page that requires streaming.